bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-117">117.
 Count the Words in a String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The countWords function determines the number of words in a given string.
+<p>The countWords function determines the number of words in a given string.
-It accomplishes this by splitting the string using a regular expression that matches one or more whitespace characters, and then counting the resulting array's length.
+It accomplishes this by splitting the string using a regular expression that matches one or more whitespace characters, and then counting the resulting array's length.</p>
 <pre>
 const countWords = (str) => str.split(/\s+/).length;
 console.log(countWords("Hello, how are you doing?"));